UG editorial team. A group of people who are passionate about guitar and music in general.

 In related news, Lars responded to the Glastonbury drama and the petition demanding Metallica's removal from the bill due to James Hetfield's fondness of hunting.
-Apart from calling the whole matter "ridiculous,"
+Apart from calling the whole matter "ridiculous," the drummer focused on Mogwai, the Glasto performers dubbing Metallica "s-ite" and Lars a "terrible drummer."

-.
-"But if somebody sits there and talks about petitions or what some other guy says, there's a point that it just becomes ridiculous."We're fairly thick-skinned.
+"We're fairly thick-skinned.
 Obviously if Mick Jagger has something to say, or Alex Turner, or the nice guys in Kasabian, it's cool.
 But if some guy in some other band ... it's like, 'Huh?
 What?
 Who are you?'"